dhruvxr/AI-live-transcriptor/SETUP.md

-# 🚀 AI Live Transcriptor - Setup Guide
+# Choom.AI Setup Guide

-A comprehensive guide to get the AI Live Transcriptor app running in VS Code from scratch.
+A comprehensive guide to get the Choom.AI transcription app running in VS Code from scratch.

 ## 📋 Prerequisites